Jethet/python-games/python_notes.md

 **Basics**
 * import the Tkinter module: `import tkinter as tk`
-* import the themed widgets from theTkinter module: `from tkinter import ttk`
+* import the themed widgets from the Tkinter module: `from tkinter import ttk`
 * create an instance of the tk.Tk class => this creates the application window: `root = tk.Tk()`
 * add a component (= widget) as follows: widget = WidgetName(container, **options):
     * `container` is parent window/frame to place the widget